awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/go-environment.md

 See [Environment properties and other software settings](environments-cfg-softwaresettings.md) for more information\.

-### Configuring an Amazon Linux AMI \(preceding Amazon Linux 2\) Go environment<a name="go-options.alami"></a>

-The following console software configuration categories are supported only on an Elastic Beanstalk Go environment that uses an Amazon Linux AMI platform version \(preceding Amazon Linux 2\)\.

-#### Static files<a name="go-options-staticfiles"></a>

-To improve performance, you can configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
-When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
-You can set the virtual path and directory mappings in the **Static Files** section of the **Modify software** configuration page\.
+## Go configuration namespace<a name="go-namespaces"></a>

+You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
+Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.
+The Go platform doesn't define any platform\-specific namespaces\.
+You can configure the proxy to serve static files by using the `aws:elasticbeanstalk:environment:proxy:staticfiles` namespace\.
+For details and an example, see [Serving static files](environment-cfg-staticfiles.md)\.

+Elastic Beanstalk provides many configuration options for customizing your environment\.
+In addition to configuration files, you can also set configuration options using the console, saved configurations, the EB CLI, or the AWS CLI\.
+See [Configuration options](command-options.md) for more information\.

 ## The Amazon Linux AMI \(preceding Amazon Linux 2\) Go platform<a name="go.alami"></a>

 If your Elastic Beanstalk Go environment uses an Amazon Linux AMI platform version \(preceding Amazon Linux 2\), read the additional information in this section\.

-### Go configuration namespaces<a name="go-namespaces"></a>
+### Go configuration namespaces<a name="go.alami.namespaces"></a>

 You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-The Go platform supports one platform\-specific configuration namespace in addition to the [namespaces supported by all platforms](command-options-general.md)\.
+The Amazon Linux AMI Go platform supports one platform\-specific configuration namespace in addition to the [namespaces supported by all platforms](command-options-general.md)\.
 The `aws:elasticbeanstalk:container:golang:staticfiles` namespace lets you define options that map paths on your web application to folders in your application source bundle that contain static content\.

-For example, this [configuration file](ebextensions.md) tells the proxy server to serve files in the `myimages` folder at the path `/images`:
+For example, this [configuration file](ebextensions.md) tells the proxy server to serve files in the `staticimages` folder at the path `/images`:

 **Example \.ebextensions/go\-settings\.config**